argv-minus-one/dmg-license/language-info-generator/README.md

    There are only `STR#` resources for a handful of languages, so this column is blank on most rows.

+### [Language name overrides.tsv]

+Table of display names for the languages in [Languages.tsv].
+Display names are normally looked up using [GetLanguageNames.java].
+This file allows the display names to be overridden.

+The first row is a header.
+Columns are:

+1. Mac OS language ID.
+Same as the second column of [Languages.tsv].

+2. `englishName` for this language.
+If blank, the name will be looked up as normal.

+3. `localizedName` for this language.
+If blank, the name will be looked up as normal.

 ### [GetLanguageNames.java]

 A simple Java program that looks up display names for languages.
 It's written in Java because Java happens to have a good API for getting language display names, and Node.js seems not to.
 The TypeScript program will automatically compile and run this Java program in a subprocess.